To use our advanced search functionality (to search for terms in specific content), please use syntax such as the following examples:

 It has been said that a person usually does not have time and money at the same occasion.
 But if you have a measure of wealth, then you also have a measure of time.
 What, then, is your best investment?

 Your sweetest investment, regardless of riches, is ultimately found in the pages of your Bible seeking the wealth that does not diminish with age.
-As Mr. Richard Ames, in our Tomorrow’s World telecast “Vital Keys for Bible Study” has stated: “The Bible can transform your life, if you know how to study it.
+As the late Mr. Richard Ames in the Tomorrow’s World telecast “Vital Keys for Bible Study” has stated: “The Bible can transform your life, if you know how to study it.
 Bible study can be exciting and fresh and relevant, if you apply the Bible’s own guidance to your study.”
-To tap into the spiritual wealth of your Bible, watch this telecast or write for our free Tomorrow’s World Bible Study Course.
+To tap into the spiritual wealth of your Bible, watch this telecast or write for your free enrollment in the Tomorrow’s World Bible Study Course.